Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 ![](Images/Graphics.png)
 OpenCore:
 ![](Images/Graphics-OC.png)
-- If your RAM information isn't shown properly in `System Report` you can fix that by adding them to your `Clover's` `config.plist`.
+- If your RAM information isn't shown properly in `System Report` you can fix that by adding it to your `Clover's` `config.plist`.
 ![](Images/RAM.png)
-- You can make your laptop boots automatic to macOS if you don't have another OS installed as shown in the photos, type your drive's name, check `Fast`, now your laptop should boot automatically to macOS without the `Clover Boot Menu`
+- You can make your laptop boots automatically to macOS if you don't have another OS installed as shown in the photos, type your drive's name, check `Fast`, now your laptop should boot automatically to macOS without the `Clover Boot Menu`
 ![](Images/Auto1.png)
 In OpenCore it's a bit different, disable `ShowPicker` and open `System Preferences`, `Startup Disk`, type your password, choose the disk that boot from, and restart, if you want it to boot normally, press <kbd>Esc<kbd> in the startup menu, to show other disks and tools press <kbd>Space<kbd>, make sure to do this when you're done installing macOS and troubleshooting, in case you needed to boot to `Preboot` or reset `NVRAM` etc.
 ![](Images/Auto-OC1.png)